Boyasailaja/Cricket-Player-Performance-Analysis-Project-using-Python-Libraries/README.md

-🏏 Cricket Player Performance Analysis – Key Insights Key Insights:
+🏏 Cricket Player Performance Analysis – Key Insights:

+Key Insights:

 •	Top run scorers: Some players have a much higher total number of runs than others.